 Now is the time for golf courses to be lining up their professionals and getting their authority from within the club to pursue the challenge, and prepare to pursue their tax appeals for 2020 to 2021.

-Skoloff & Wolfe, P.C. is one of New Jersey’s preeminent law firms focused on real estate property tax appeals, matrimonial law, and commercial litigation.
-Our team of skilled attorneys includes nationally-recognized experts and established veterans of their practice areas.
-We remain dedicated to providing the best legal services possible for individual, corporate, and institutional clientele in the region.
+Skoloff & Wolfe, P.C. is an extremely experienced New Jersey law firm focused on real estate property tax appeals, matrimonial law, and commercial litigation.
+Our team of skilled attorneys includes nationally-recognized, established veterans of their practice areas.